Course Description

 - Apply conceptual tools of Industrial/Organizational Psychology to analyze and recommend changes in organizational structure, operations, and employee performance.

-- Be knowledgeable in the practice of Industrial/Organizational Psychology by applying the concepts in the field of Industrial/Organizational Psychology to the functioning of organizations.
+- Demonstrate knowledge in the practice of Industrial/Organizational Psychology by applying the concepts in the field of Industrial/Organizational Psychology to the functioning of organizations.

 - Analyze the organizational recruitment, selection, and retention procedures confronting organizations struggling with market demands, competition, and the changing global environment.